 Greetings from the President

-The Geothermal Research Society of Japan (GRSJ) was established in 1978 as an academic society with the objective of advancing the knowledge on geothermal-related sciences and technologies and sharing them among its members, as well as making them widely available to the public.
-Members’ specialties span a wide range from academic fields, such as geology, geophysics, geochemistry, hydrology, thermodynamics, social science, and environmental science, to technical fields including drilling of production/injection wells, installation of transportation pipes, power generation, direct use of hot water, and ground source heat pump systems.
+The Geothermal Research Society of Japan (GRSJ) was established in 1978 as an academic society with the objective of advancing the knowledge on geothermal-related sciences and technologies and sharing them among the society members, as well as making them widely available to the public.
+Members’ specialties span a wide range from academic fields, such as geology, geophysics, geochemistry, hydrology, thermodynamics, social science, and environmental science, to technical fields including well drilling, installation of pipeline, power generation, direct use, and ground source heat pump systems.

 President, Geothermal Research Society of Japan